lurr98/spanish_variation/variation_phenomena.md

     - *le da una su pena decírtelo*
 - use of pleonastic (unnecessary) *lo* (e.g. by Spanish-recessive bilinguals)
     - *¿no te lo da vergüenza?*
+- clitic doubling with inanimate direct objects and using *lo* as as universally marked direct object
 - dialects that exhibit clitic doubling with *lo* often allow for questions being answered by repeating the main verb
     - *¿Tenés hambre? - Tengo.*